HL7-DaVinci/drug-formulary-ri/README.md

 ### Registration
 To get access to the Patient Access service, you can register your client app at this endpoint: `/oauth/register/client`.
 Once you submit your client's redirect URI, the server will generate and assign a client id and secret to your app.
+> Note: the redirect URI must be unique.
+You will get an error if the given redirect URI already exists in the server (if the client is already registed).
+You can check the `/debug/Clients` endpoint to retrieve client's credentials if already registered.
 ### OAuth
 This server requires getting an access token via the [SMART's Standalone Launch Sequence](https://hl7.org/fhir/smart-app-launch/example-app-launch-symmetric-auth.html#step-5-access-token) before making requests to the protected resources.
 The authorization and token endpoints can be found at the Capability Statement endpoint `/metadata` or the Smart Configuration endpoint `/.well-known/smart-configuration`.
 1. Request Access: